-The highest levels of uric acid occur when the kidneys do not remove it efficiently.
-This could be due to kidney dysfunction and / or influence of certain metabolites and medications.
+The highest uric acid levels occur when the kidneys do not remove them efficiently.
+This could be due to kidney dysfunction and the influence of specific metabolites and medications.

 Studies have shown that each additional serving of meat per day increases the risk of gout by 21%.

 In a crossover study design, the effect of eating some foods rich in purines, such as beef liver, haddock fillets, and soybeans, was investigated.
 The results showed that ingestion of all the test meals caused an increase in uric acid levels in the blood.